S-P-A-N-N-E-R-S/HandbookWebsite/docs/handlers.md

 |```VERTEX_COORDINATES```| Activates vertex coordinates|

 The third argument given to ```addFieldInformation()``` is the name of the field displayed in the frontend, the fourth is the unique internal key of the field.
-Keys for single attributes (which are all those in the two rows of the table above) need the specific prefix ```graphAttributes.*```.
+Keys for single attributes (which are all those in the uppermost two rows of the table above) need the specific prefix ```graphAttributes.*```.

 The last argument of ```addFieldInformation()``` indicates whether this field is required or optional for a request.
 If omitted, the field is optional by default.